 In the Competition Act 1998, the ‘Chapter I Prohibition’ outlaws certain agreements or practices that have an appreciable effect on trade in the relevant market within the UK.

-The types of agreement and practice that are outlawed as restricting competition include:
+The types of agreement and practice that are outlawed as restricting competition include agreeing to:

 Price fixing and market sharing are the worst types of agreements and are usually outlawed regardless of market share, although there are some exemptions.
 The other types are generally allowed as long as the parties’ market shares are below certain thresholds.

 There is a de minimis rule that exempts all agreements – except for clear anti-competitive agreements, such as price fixing agreements – between undertakings with a relatively low combined applicable turnover and/or low market shares.
 Regardless of this, the CMA or the European Commission may investigate such an agreement and make a decision to withdraw this ‘small agreement’ immunity.